febus982/sqlalchemy-bind-manager/docs/manager/session.md

 do_something()
 ```

-The `do_something` function can be also in another method, as long as
-the `session` variable has no global scope it will be safe.
+As long as the `session` variable has no global scope it will be safe.
 ///

 /// tip | Using the `get_session()` context manager is much easier